 Eligibility for the Pell Grant and SEOG is based on the information provided on a student's FAFSA.
 These grants do not have to be repaid and are restricted to undergraduate students who have not earned a baccalaureate degree.
-For the 2023-2022 academic year, Pell Grants can range from a minimum of \$761 to a maximum of \$7,395.
-Specific Pell Grant amounts are determined by the student's final Expected Family Contribution (EFC) generated from the 2023-2024 FAFSA and the number of credits for which a student is registered and billed (i.e. summer or academic year) for at the end of the add/drop period in each semester/term (i.e. full-time or part-time).
+For the 2025-2026 academic year, Pell Grants can range from a minimum of \$761 to a maximum of \$7,395.
+Specific Pell Grant amounts are determined by the student's final Student Aid Index (SAI), formerly Expected Family Contribution (EFC), generated from the 2025-2026 FAFSA and the number of credits for which a student is registered and billed (i.e. summer or academic year) for at the end of the add/drop period in each semester/term (i.e. full-time or part-time).
 Please note, Federal Pell Grants are now limited to a maximum of 12 semesters or the equivalent (roughly 6 years).
 Students will receive a notice on their FAFSA if they are close to their limit.
-Lastly, since the College only receives a limited amount of SEOG, not all students who are Pell eligible will receive one.
+Lastly, since the College only receives a limited amount of SEOG, not all students who are Pell eligible will receive an SEOG award.